 Micro Fuel Cell Picture

-During my master’s, I demonstrated one of the world's tiniest micro fuel cell PowerMEMS, that performed with the highest combination of energy and power density.
+During my master’s, I demonstrated one of the world's smallest micro fuel cell PowerMEMS, that performed with the highest combination of energy and power density.
 The research was focused on miniaturizing hydrogen sources, and integrating them with fuel cells into single power generators for MEMS and ultraportable devices.
-This is an area with proven opportunity, for developments in scaling down power sources have struggled to keep pace with MEMS/NEMS; the demand for packing more energy into smaller volumes has only been reasonably met in portable and mesoscale technology.
+This is an area of tremendous opportunity, for developments in scaling down power sources have struggled to keep pace with MEMS/NEMS; the demand for packing more energy into smaller volumes has only been reasonably met in portable and mesoscale technology.
 Metal hydrides have been widely tipped as candidate fuels to enable the hydrogen economy, albeit fundamental issues that need to be addressed to integrate them with fuel cells.
 Using these metal hydrides as the source, I studied the effects of mass transport on hydrogen generation and fuel cell performance.
 During the intergration, I implemented a passive microfluidic control valve and surface tension pump for water transport to the hydrolysis reaction, resulting in a simple demand regulated hydrogen production and power supply.

 Simulation and Synthesis of Compliant MEMS